 Wonder what your newborn will look like?
 Here's a peek at some real newborns so that you'll know what to expect.

 During childbirth, pressure on the face might leave your newborn's eyelids temporarily puffy or swollen.
-In addition, your newborn's legs and feet might look bowed or bent — thanks to the cramped quarters of the uterus.
+His or her legs and feet might look bowed or bent — thanks to the cramped quarters of the uterus.
 Expect the curves to straighten on their own as your baby grows and becomes mobile.